Davidson's Fort: Replica fort

 On May 16, 1963, a delegation from Old Fort met with staff of the North Carolina Department of Archives and History in Raleigh to discuss reconstructing Davidson's Fort.
 The delegation was headed by Mary M. Greenlee, president of the McDowell County Historical Society.
 The proposed project was to start with an investigation by a state archaeologist.
 In 1965, the North Carolina General Assembly allocated $16,500 toward the project.

 The nonprofit Davidson's Fort Historic Park, Inc. was established in 2004 to create an interpretive center on 173 Lackey Town Road in Old Fort, about a mile from the original Davidson's Fort site.
 In 2007, Senator Joe Sam Queen proposed legislation to award the nonprofit $250,000 to purchase a site and reconstruct Davidson's Fort.

 Today, the historic park includes a reconstructed fort.
 Because no descriptions of the original Davidson's Fort have been found, its reconstruction was based on references to frontier forts of the era in North Carolina, Pennsylvania, South Carolina, and Virginia.
-The historic park hosts militia muster re-enactments, annual Civil War Days, and recreations of the daily lives of the early Europeans settlers in McDowell County and western North Carolina.
+The historic park hosts militia muster re-enactments, annual Civil War Days, and recreations of the daily lives of the early European settlers in McDowell County and western North Carolina.